Managing Negative Online Reviews from Patients

 The internet and social media have fundamentally changed the ways in which healthcare consumers gather and exchange information.
 More and more, patients are going online to research health information, find providers, and comment about their positive and negative healthcare experiences.

-Although managing unfavorable reviews can present challenges and pitfalls, various risk management strategies can help Oral & Maxillofacial Surgeons (OMS) navigate these situations.1
+Although managing unfavorable reviews can present challenges and pitfalls, various risk management strategies can help providers navigate these situations.2

-2. Designate an appropriate individual to monitor the organization’s online presence as well as online reviews and comments about individual providers.
+3. Designate an appropriate individual to monitor the organization’s online presence, including online reviews and comments about individual providers.

-4. Develop scripted language to respond to negative online reviews.
-The language should emphasize the organization’s commitment to high-quality patient care and satisfaction and should encourage individuals who have concerns to contact the office directly.
+5. Develop scripted language to respond to negative online reviews.
+The language should emphasize the organization’s commitment to high-quality patient care and satisfaction as well as its relevant policies and procedures.
+The script also should encourage individuals who have concerns to contact the office directly.

-5. Be vigilant about federal and state privacy regulations, and ensure that anyone responding to online patient reviews understands the obligation to protect patient privacy and confidentiality.
+6. Ensure that anyone responding to online patient reviews understands their obligation under HIPAA and state law to protect patient privacy and confidentiality.

-6. In each circumstance, consider the best approach for handling the online review.
-Options might include (a) not responding at all, (b) responding online in a professional manner, or (c) contacting a known patient directly to address his/her concerns.
+7. In each circumstance, consider the best approach for handling the online review.
+Options include (a) not responding, (b) responding online in a professional manner, or (c) contacting a known patient directly to address their concerns.

-7. When responding to negative reviews, avoid sounding defensive, making excuses, or criticizing the patient in any way.
-Under no circumstance should a provider or staff member engage in online arguments or behavior that might be considered threatening or unprofessional.
+8. When responding to negative reviews, avoid sounding defensive, making excuses, or criticizing the patient in any way.
+Under no circumstances should a provider or staff member engage in online arguments or behavior that might be considered threatening or unprofessional.

-8. Reinforce the importance of treating all patients with dignity, courtesy, and respect, and establish the expectation that all providers and staff members exhibit professionalism during both in-person and online interactions.
+9. Reinforce the importance of treating all patients with dignity, courtesy, and respect.
+Establish the expectation that all providers and staff members exhibit professionalism during both in-person and online interactions.

-9. View online reviews as a learning opportunity for both providers and staff.
+10. View online reviews as a learning opportunity for both providers and staff members.
 Evaluate positive and negative reviews, and discuss how the organization can build on quality improvement processes.

 Endnotes

-1. Adler, E. L. (2016, September 21).
+2 Adler, E. L. (2016, September 21).
 How not to respond to bad patient reviews online.
 Physicians Practice.
-Retrieved from www.physicianspractice.com/marketing/how-not-respond-bad-patient-reviews-online; Chauhan, M. K. (2016, December 18).
+Retrieved from www.physicianspractice.com/view/how-not-respond-bad-patient-reviews-online; Chauhan, M. K. (2016, December 18).
 Managing patient online reviews can make a difference.
 Physicians Practice.
-Retrieved from www.physicianspractice.com/blog/managing-patient-online-reviews-can-make-difference; Cryts, A. (2016, December 1).
+Retrieved from www.physicianspractice.com/view/managing-patient-online-reviews-can-make-difference; Cryts, A. (2016, December 1).
 Docs, ignore millennials’ online reviews at your peril.
 FierceHealthcare.
 Retrieved from www.fiercehealthcare.com/practices/docs-ignore-millennials-online-reviews-at-your-peril; Kropf, S. (2015, May 8).
 Responding to negative online patient reviews: 7 tips.
 Physicians Practice.
-Retrieved from www.physicianspractice.com/blog/responding-negativeonline-patient-reviews-7-tips; Segel, R. (2017, January 4).
+Retrieved from www.physicianspractice.com/view/responding-negative-online-patient-reviews-7-tips; Segel, R. (2017, January 4).
 Dissed by unhappy patients?
 Here’s what to do.
 MedPage Today.
 Retrieved from www.medpagetoday.com/PracticeManagement/PracticeManagement/62349; Weber, S. (2015, December 14).
 How to: Deal with negative online reviews.
 Physicians Practice.
-Retrieved from www.physicianspractice.com/marketing/how-to-deal-with-negative-online-reviews
+Retrieved from www.physicianspractice.com/ view/how-deal-negative-online-reviews; JD Supra.
+(2023, August 3).
+Tips for healthcare organizations handling negative online reviews.
+Retrieved from www.jdsupra.com/legalnews/tips-for-healthcare-organizations-3679119/

 This document does not constitute legal or medical advice and should not be construed as rules or establishing a standard of care.
 Because the facts applicable to your situation may vary, or the laws applicable in your jurisdiction may differ, please contact your attorney or other professional advisors if you have any questions related to your legal or medical obligations or rights, state or federal laws, contract interpretation, or other legal questions.